Tenda-M/Bake-Boutique/README.md

 Consider Bake Boutique as the ultimate destination for those who value the art of baking and enjoy the luxury of customising their orders to suit their unique needs.
 Whether you're planning a wedding, a birthday celebration, or simply craving a sweet treat, Bake Boutique makes the process seamless and enjoyable.

 Bake Boutique’s user-friendly platform allows customers to browse a curated selection of baked goods, view detailed product descriptions, and place orders with ease.
-Registered users can access additional features such as wishlists cakes and other products.
+Registered users can access additional features such as wishlists cakes and the oppotunity to write testimonials.

 In a world where time is precious, Bake Boutique offers the convenience of exploring, selecting, and purchasing baked goods online, all from the comfort of your home.
 Whether you're looking for a simple dessert or an elaborate centerpiece for your special event, Bake Boutique provides a delightful shopping experience for every occasion.